-A dog bite can happen to you or a family member even if you take precautions, even if you don’t own pets, and even if you live in an area that enforces leash laws.
-After a dog bite, you have the right to hold the owner accountable.
+An attack from a dog can happen to you or a family member even if you take precautions, even if you don’t own pets, and even if you live in an area that enforces leash laws.
+After a bite, you have the right to hold the owner accountable.

 Most dogs are not inherently vicious.
 They bite because they are afraid, anxious, following an instinctive prey drive, or vying for dominance in a perceived pack.
 Little dogs bite at the same rate as larger dogs, but they inflect far less damage when they do so.